RichyHBM/teleport-challenge/docs/design.md

    This will be used to fetch details on a specific job, such as if the job is still running, if it exited cleanly, etc.

+   In order to get full details on the job beyond if it is still running or not, user must call stop on the job first

 - Tail
    ```
    program tail --server=<server endpoint> --job=<job ID>
    ```
    The tail command will act in a similar way to the `tail -f` command, executing for the length of the job, and returning a full history of the jobs output.
 Passing in a previously ended job should return its full output history.
+This command will block until a Stop command is issued.

 Ideally there would also be additional commands for things like fetching a list of jobs started by the current user, as well as a history of jobs and their status, etc. But for the challenge this isn't